 Go to the lesson editor of LessonUp to start creating your lesson and adding interactive elements.
-To add a Photo Question, click on the yellow button '+ Add' or the grey area with the white cross and choose the LessonUp item: Photo Question.
+To add a Photo Question, click on the yellow button '+ Add' or the grey area with the white cross, then choose the LessonUp item: Photo Question.

-Once you create a Photo Question in the lesson editor, you have two options: you click on 'Share with students' to give as homework or click 'Teach' to enter live teaching mode.
+Once you create a Photo Question in the lesson editor, you have two options: you can click on 'Share with students' to give as homework, or click on 'Teach' to enter live teaching mode.

-NOTE: By default, students can upload one photo to LessonUp, but you can change this to five photos per question by clicking on the 'Optional' button.
-So with ten questions, you can upload a total of fifty photos!
+NOTE: By default, students can upload one photo into LessonUp, but you can change this to 5 photos per question by clicking on the 'Optional' button.
+So with 10 questions, every student can upload a total of 50 photos!

 If you have shared the lesson with students, they can add an image by clicking on the 'Add Image' icon.
-The Photo Question as seen in 'Share with students' option for individual learning:
+The Photo Question as experienced in 'Share with students' is the perfect option for individual learning:

-The Photo Question as seen in 'Teach' mode (live mode): Students log on to the free LessonUp mobile app.
+The Photo Question as experienced in 'Teach' mode (live mode): Students have to log into the free LessonUp mobile app to answer your question.

-You can view the photos that students upload by viewing the student report.
-The photos, as well as all the answers, are only visible to you.
+You can view the photos that students upload by checking the student reports.
+The photos, as well as all the answers, are only visible to you as their teacher.

-NOTE: Collecting and viewing student reports is a paid feature of LessonUp.
-If you haven't already, upgrade your account to LessonUp Pro 👑 to access this feature and many more!
+NOTE: Collecting and viewing student reports is a paid feature in LessonUp.
+Upgrade your account to LessonUp Pro 👑 to access this feature and many more!

 You can easily turn a Photo Question into an Open Question and vice versa.

-For an Open Question, in the lesson editor, click on the 'Optional' button on the Photo Question, choose the option 'Using an image is disabled.'
+For an Open Question, once in the lesson editor, click on the 'Optional' button on the Photo Question, and choose the option 'Using an image is disabled.'

 Still have questions?
-Then send us a message via chat.
+Send us a message via the chat.
 We are happy to help! 🤓